jcote9/ps2/README.md

 ===

 1. Select all products (UPC) made in China whose price is less than $50.

+  Select upc from unemath_Cote.Products where country='china' and msrp<50;

 2. Find products with "bird bath" in the description.

+  Select * from unemath_Cote.Products where description like 'birdbath%';

 3. Find products whose cost is between $10 and $100.

+  Select * from unemath_Cote.Products where price between 10 and 20;

 4. Find products whose cost is less than or equal to $59.99.

+  Select * from unemath_Cote.Products where price <= 59.99;

 5. Find products whose ID is between 5000 and 6000 or 7483, 4939, 3452, 9848, 11293, 12001.

+  Select product_id from unemath_Cote.Products where product_id between 5000 and 6000 or product_id in (7483, 4939, 3452, 9848, 11293, 12001);

 6. Find products that are not between 5000 and 6000 or 7483, 4939, 3452, 9848, 11293, 12001.

+  Select product_id from unemath_Cote.Products where product_id not between 5000 and 6000 and product_id not in (7483, 4939, 3452, 9848, 11293, 12001) order by product_id;

 7. Find products whose country code is NULL.

+  Select * from unemath_Cote.Products where country= '';

 8. Calculuate the shipping volume and report it as 'Volume'.

 9. Suppose you want to have a 35% markup on all products and sales tax is 7.5%.
 Determine the 'Sales Price' of each product.
 10. True or False: Both conditions when using the OR operator must be true.
 11. What is the logical negation of the IN operator?